Skip to content

 What is available in the sprayable toolkit for NOW?

-Hull split timing can be predicted using full bloom timing paired with temperature data, which can help growers and their pest control advisers plan their spray timing(s).
+Hull split timing can be predicted using full bloom timing paired with temperature data, which may help growers and their pest control advisers plan their spray timing(s).
 It is important always to confirm hull split model predictions with in-field observations of hull split in each block.
-“Due to the cooler, wetter spring, and this year’s prolonged bloom period, we may end up with a more staggered hull split period, further complicating the efficacy of hull split insecticide sprays.
-That is where integrating sprayable pheromones into the program will add significant value,” according to Dr. Emily Symmes.
+“Every year is different when it comes to the onset and duration of hull split, which can present challenges with optimal insecticide timing to achieve the desired efficacy.
+This is why integrating the unique, non-target mode of action and long residual activity of sprayable pheromones into the program adds significant value,” according to Dr. Emily Symmes.

 While often an important tool for helping protect the crop, insecticide sprays alone may not be sufficient to achieve the industry standards for low navel orangeworm damage.
-Using CheckMate® NOW-F sprayable mating disruption in a tank mix with one or more hull split insecticide applications or as a stand-alone treatment will provide additional, flexible protection to complement the insecticide program.
+CheckMate(R) NOW-F provides the industry with another proven effective method of mating disruption to complement or augment the insecticide program.

 What are the benefits of CheckMate® NOW-F?

-Suterra’s proprietary microencapsulated CheckMate® formulations are engineered to release pheromone consistently in all environmental conditions for a period of up to 30 days following application.
-Unlike insecticides, contact with or ingestion by the target pest is not required, meaning that full coverage is not necessary for efficacy.
+Suterra’s proprietary microencapsulated CheckMate® formulations are engineered to release pheromone for a period of up to 4 weeks following hull split application(s) (note that longer residual activity of up to 8 weeks following “mummy” spray applications is commonly observed).
+Unlike most insecticides, contact with or ingestion by the target pest is not required, meaning that full coverage is not necessary for efficacy.
 In addition, the long residual activity does not require the precision timing of selective pesticides.

 “Because the mode of action is mating disruption, we only need to get uniform distribution of CheckMate® NOW-F into the orchard environment.
 Each microcapsule acts as a microscopic pheromone dispenser, and once the active ingredient is released and becomes airborne, it will contact the male antenna to inhibit his ability to find females to mate with,” explains Dr. Emily Symmes.